-Shock wave treatment has been shown to influence the function of a number of different cells including mesenchymal stem cells (24, 41), osteoblasts (20), tenocytes (42), and T cells (22).
-In mouse mesenchymal progenitor cells, we could show that the proliferative effects of shock wave treatment are mediated by the release of cellular ATP in an energy- and dose-dependent manner and through P2 receptors.
-P2 receptor stimulation has been shown to induce proliferation of many different cell types, suggesting that purinergic signaling plays an important, perhaps universal, role in processes involved in wound healing (29, 32, 43-45).
-We found that ATP is released from shock wavetreated cells.
-However, the mechanisms of release are unclear.
+Shockwave treatment has been shown to influence the function of a number of different cells including MSCs (24,41), osteoblasts (20), tenocytes (42), and T cells (22).
+In mouse mesenchymal progenitor cells we could show that the proliferative effects of shockwave treatment are mediated by the release of cellular ATP in an energy and dose-dependent manner and through P2 receptors.
+P2 receptor stimulation has been shown to induce proliferation of many different cell types, suggesting that purinergic signaling plays an important, perhaps universal role in processes involved in wound healing (29,32,43-45).
+We found that ATP is released from treated cells.
+However, shockwave mechanisms of release are unclear.
 ATP can be released by damaged and dying cells or in response to physiological stimuli and mechanical stretch (30).
-Mechanical stimulation has been shown to mediate the release of cellular ATP of various cells such as astrocytes, osteoblasts, chondrocytes, and epithelial cells (46 - 49).
-Studies by Sun et al. (23) and Yu et al. (22) support our finding that ESWT at our chosen settings releases ATP without negatively affecting cell viability as they showed that subjection of human mesenchymal stem cells to <200 shock wave pulses at 0.18 mJ/mm2 resulted in >95% viability directly or 24 h after ESWT.
+Mechanical stimulation has been shown to mediate the release of cellular ATP of various cells, such as astrocytes, osteoblasts, chondrocytes or epithelial cells (46-49).
+Studies of Sun et al. and Yu et al. support our findings that ESWT at our chosen settings releases ATP without negatively affecting cell viability, as they showed that subjection of hMSCs to <200 shockwave pulses at 0.18 mJ/mm2 resulted in >95% viability directly or 24h after ESWT (22,23).

-We found that the released ATP activated P2 receptors and increased Erk1/2 and p38 MAPK signaling via mechanisms similar to those reported in osteoblasts, mesenchymal stem cells, and T cells (20, 22-24).
-In addition to Erk1/2 and p38 MAPK, the downstream signaling mechanisms triggered by shock wave-induced P2 receptor activation may also involve additional signaling intermediates such as Ras and hypoxia-inducible factor 1a transactivation (20, 23).
+We found that the released ATP activated P2 receptors and increased Erk1/2 and p38 MAPK signaling via mechanisms similar to those reported in osteoblasts, MSCs, and T cells (20,22-24).
+In addition to Erk1/2 and p38 MAPK, the downstream signaling mechanisms triggered by shockwave-induced P2 receptor activation may also involve additional signaling intermediates such as Ras and HIF1a transactivation (20,23).
 A study dealing with stretch-induced injury reported the activation of Erk1/2 to be dependent on the rate and amplitude of mechanical impact, involving released ATP and activated P2 receptors (46).
-Akt and mammalian target of rapamycin signaling pathways are known as essential regulators of cell proliferation (50-52).
-However, we did not observe a change in the phosphorylation of Akt and ribosomal S6 protein in our study, suggesting that these pathways do not play a major role in the proproliferative effects of shock wave treatment of C3H10T1/2 cells.
+AKT and mTOR signaling pathways are known as essential regulators of cell proliferation (50-52).
+However, we did not observe a change in the phosphorylation of AKT and ribosomal S6 protein in our study, suggesting these pathways do not play a major role in the pro-proliferative effects of shockwave treatment of C3H10T1/2 cells.

-Once released into the extracellular space, ATP cannot only stimulate P2 receptors, but it can also be degraded by ectonucleotidases found on cell surfaces to ADP, AMP, and adenosine, which in turn can activate different sets of P2X, P2Y, and P1 (adenosine) receptors (30, 53).
-We found that exogenous ATP and UTP could both replicate the stimulatory effect of shock wave treatment on Erk1/2 signaling in C3H10T1/2 cells, implying the involvement of P2Y receptors in this response (39, 47, 54).
-Moreover, in epithelial cells, the P2Y receptor antagonist reactive blue 2 inhibited wound healing in vitro (49) and released ATP after injury-induced Erk1/2 phosphorylation through activation of P2Y receptors (55).
+Once released into the extracellular space, ATP cannot only stimulate P2 receptors, but it can also be degraded by ectonucleotidases found on cell surfaces to ADP, AMP, and adenosine, which in turn can activate different sets of P2X, P2Y and P1 (adenosine) receptors (30,53).
+We found that exogenous ATP and UTP could both replicate the stimulatory effect of shockwave treatment on Erk1/2 signaling in C3H10T1/2 cells, implying the involvement of P2Y receptors in this responses (39,47,54).
+Moreover, in epithelial cells the P2Y receptor antagonist reactive blue 2 inhibited wound healing in vitro (49) and released ATP after injury induced Erk1/2 phosphorylation through activation of P2Y receptors (55).